aisgbnok/provisioning/README.md

 With that kept in mind, this software is licensed under the [MIT license.](LICENSE.md)

-_These sections may be improved or changed when needed._
+*These sections may be improved or changed if needed.*